mickaelChen/ReDO/README.md

 - *dataset_netD_state.tar.gz*: pretrained weights for discriminator.
 - *dataset_netZ_state.tar.gz*: pretrained weights for the network that infer the latent code z from image.

-*tar.gz* Archives have to be uncompressed first to recover the *.pth* files containing the weights.
+*.tar.gz* archives have to be uncompressed first to recover the *.pth* files containing the weights.

 Provided example script use at least netM and netX and are used as follows: